Ralphie: I want a Red Ryder carbine action two-hundred shot range model air rifle.

 - A hug or high five to the giver.

-And, if you’re a particularly mean mother like me… you might also tell your children that you’ll keep every present they are ungrateful for.
+And, if you’re a particularly “mean mother” like me… you might also tell your children that you’ll keep every present they publicly complain about.

 🎁🎁This also gets the message across. 🎁🎁